 Your spinal cord and nerves travel through the spinal canal carrying messages between your brain and muscles.
 The intervertebral discs between your vertebrae are flexible, flat and round discs and are about a half-inch thick.
 They act as shock absorbers when you walk or run and allow motion between the vertebrae.

-Osteoporosis is a common result of aging.
+Spinal osteoporosis is a common result of aging.
 It is a painless process and may become quite advanced before someone realizes they have it.
 However, once the bones of the spine are thinned, it may take little injury, such as sneezing or lifting a light object, for a fracture to occur.
 People with osteoporosis can suffer a fracture during any daily activity.
 These fractures can be very painful.
 Some patients may have a flattening of the spinal vertebrae that causes the spine to shorten and become rounded.

 - Back pain